 Nant y Felin is a family-run restaurant which uses their own-grown produce where possible.
 There is a good children's menu, and the Sunday lunch is very popular.

 If you want a cuppa and a delicious cake, an incredible location and the warmest welcome in the world, go along to see Sara and Gwion and the crew in Llanbenwch.
-Llanbenwch is a caravan park about three miles from Ruthin, towards Wrexham, and is nestled in the middle of the Clwydian range.
+Llanbenwch is about three miles from Ruthin, towards Wrexham, and is nestled in the middle of the Clwydian range.
 A year ago, a small log cabin was built as a café and shop selling local produce on site and the small log cabin soon became one of the area's most popular destinations to meet friends over a cuppa.
 Homemade cakes and fresh brownies are sold daily and the shop sells local produce such as Llain Wen eggs, Chilly Cow ice cream and local meat and ready meals as well as local art.

 Recently, a second cabin has been erected and is the home of Blown, a local company that creates and sells wonderful personalised and luxury balloons.